OMT: Osteopathic Manual Therapy

 What are your Osteopathic Manual Therapy sessions like?

-• Session Length: Each session lasts 45 minutes.
+• Session Length: 45 minutes each.

 How Often Should I come In For My OMT?